-- Other staff in the school. - Staff who will visit the school from the Local Authority central services such as the Specialist Outreach Support Team, the Speech and Language therapy (SALT) Service or Sensory Support Service (for students with a hearing or visual need) - Staff who visit from outside agencies such as the Hampshire Educational Psychology Service, Therapeutic Intervention Teams, School Nursing Team and so on.
+- Other staff in the school. - Staff who will visit the school from the Local Authority central services such as the ASD or Medina House Outreach Team, the Speech and Language therapy (SALT) Service or Sensory Support Service (for students with a hearing or visual need) - Staff who visit from outside agencies such as the Hampshire Educational Psychology Service, Therapeutic Intervention Teams, School Nursing Team and so on.